 For the Community Legislative Briefing, the Clerk of the House, Bruce Jamerson, described the legislative process and important historic information for the APA community.
-Then, the Democratic Caucus, represented by Senator Criegh Deeds, talked about the party’s legislative priorities including transportation and vital services to local commuities.
+Then, the Democratic Caucus, represented by Senator Creigh Deeds, talked about the party’s legislative priorities, including transportation and vital services to local communities.
 Del.
 Jeffrey Frederick of the Republican Caucus spoke about the budget shortfall of $4 billion and how it will affect state programs.

-The Forum also addressed isssues of health, education, public safety, civic participation, and business as these affect the Commonwealth’s APA community.
+The Policy Forum then met to address issues of health, education, public safety, civic participation, and business as these affect the Commonwealth’s APA community, and to strategize solutions (see below for description).
 The goal was to encourage a more coordinated effort from APAs to influence policy decisions by the Governor and members of the General Assembly.

 Angela Chiang, Program and Project Administrator of the Virginia.
 Department of Minority Business Enterprise, told the audience, “Out of 1,200 businesses that were registered in the Small Women and Minority Business (SWAM) category, only 279 were of Asian origin.
 They received contracts from the state and earned a considerable amount, over $76 million, mostly in IT.”

 Due to language barriers, Chiang encouraged APA businesses to partner with larger companies to get more state contracts and to diversify into other areas, such as taxes, financing and health insurance.
 Other participants said the Asian American Business Council should organize more trips overseas to attract businesses to Virginia.